foliojs/pdfkit/docs/getting_started.md

 When using PDF version 1.7 ExtensionLevel 3, password is truncated to 127 bytes of its UTF-8 representation.
 In older versions, password is truncated to 32 bytes, and only Latin-1 characters are allowed.

+## PDF/A

+PDF/A is a standard (ISO 19005-1:2005) which defines rules for electornic documents intended for long-term archiving.
+The restrictions on PDF/A documents are:

+- Cannot be encrypted
+- Fonts must be embedded
+- No JavaScript
+- No audio content
+- No video content
+- Addition of XMP metadata
+- Must define color spaces

+Currently, PDFKit aims to support PDF/A-1b and PDF/A-1a standards, also known as level B compliance and level A compliance, respectively.

+In order to create PDF/A documents, set `pdfa` to either `1b` or `1a` when creating the `PDFDocument` in `options` object.

+Futhermore, you will need to specify the other options relevant to the PDF/A subset you wish to use, for PDFA-1 being:

+- `pdfVersion` set to at least `1.4`
+- `tagged` set to `true` for PDF/A-1a

+In order to verify PDF/A compliance, veraPDF is an excellent open source validator.

 ### Adding content

 Once you've created a `PDFDocument` instance, you can add content to the